hr-survey.com

 Development

-1. Creates a lot of new ideas.
+1. Creates new product lines.

 Self Management